 NEPA Process and Documents

-- Environmental Impact Statement: North Cascades Ecosystem Grizzly Bear Recovery
+- 2017 Environmental Impact Statement: North Cascades Ecosystem Grizzly Bear Recovery and supporting documents

 The purpose of the Environmental Impact Statement (EIS) is to evaluate a range of alternatives for how to restore grizzly bears to the North Cascades Ecosystem (NCE).
 The National Park Service (NPS) and the U.S. Fish and Wildlife Service (FWS) are the lead agencies on the EIS.
 The cooperating agencies are the U.S.D.A.
 Forest Service and the Washington State Department of Fish and Wildlife.

 The plan/ EIS will provide decision-makers with sufficient information on potential environmental impacts and offer the public an opportunity to give input to the decision-makers on the topics covered by the plan/EIS.
 The NPS and FWS Regional Directors, in consultation with the Department of the Interior, will use the results of the process to select an alternative for implementation.